cujojs/msgs/README.md

 bus.pubsubChannel('fromClient');
 bus.pubsubChannel('toClient');
 webSocketServer.on('connection', function (connection) {
-  bus.nodeStreamGateway(connection, { output: 'fromClient', input: 'toClient' });
+  bus.streamGateway(connection, { output: 'fromClient', input: 'toClient' });
 });
 bus.redisGateway(redis.createClient, 'redisTopic', { output: 'toClient', input: 'fromClient' });
 ```

-We took the previous example, altering the nodeStreamGateway to use different channels for sending and receiving messages.
+We took the previous example, altering the streamGateway to use different channels for sending and receiving messages.
 The redisGateway bridges these channels while broadcasting messages to every other instance connected to Redis.

 Once your application is using messaging, it's rather trivial to extend it into new environments.